-But being the dumpee — well, that's a whole new level of suck.
-The majority of us have had the "pleasure" of experiencing the ultimate heartbreak, being dumped out of the blue by someone you are head over heels in love with.
+But being the dumpee — well, that’s a whole new level of suck.
+The majority of us have had the “pleasure” of experiencing the ultimate heartbreak, being dumped out of the blue by someone you are head over heels in love with.
 And when that happens, what are you to do?
-Yes, you can dive right into an ice-cream-and-crying-TV-marathon, but that's only going to get you through the first few days.

 That moment when you realize you’ve been dumped by the love of your life feels like death.
 And as actor and comedian Jim Dailakis points out, it should.
 The key is to allow yourself to embrace the grief if you ever want to move past it.
 Dailakis tells SheKnows, “Breaking up is very similar to a death because it is in fact the death of a relationship.
 For at least a couple of days, remember the good times and allow yourself to cry like mad.
 An exorcism if you will.”